 Parameters

-property of the ref object during the first render.
+initialValue: The value assigned to thecurrentproperty of the ref object during the first render.
 This value is ignored in subsequent renders.

 Returns

-object.
+current: A mutable property of theuseRefobject.
 It holds the reference’s current value, which can be updated without affecting the component’s render cycle.

 Usage